Explore Lake Superior’s North Shore: Canal Park, Glensheen Mansion, Gooseberry Falls, and Split Rock Lighthouse. One tour per car, valid for a year.

 - Audio Setup: Connect your phone to your car’s stereo system using Bluetooth, USB, or AUX.
 For the best experience, consider using headphones for walking tours.
 Audio playback is compatible with Apple CarPlay, with navigation features coming soon.
 Support for Android Auto is also on the way.

-- For the best experience, please use an iPhone running iOS 15 or later, an Android device running version 9 or later, or an iPad/tablet with GPS and cellular connectivity, as these are recommended for navigation.
+- The tour requires a supported mobile device for navigation.
+Please use an iPhone with iOS 15 or later, an Android device with Android 9 or later, or an iPad/tablet with GPS and cellular service.

 For a full refund, cancel at least 24 hours before the scheduled departure time.